confluentinc/ksql/ksql-examples/examples/clickstream-analysis/README.md

     ^CQuery terminated
     ```

-1. Send the KSQL tables to Elasticsearch and Grafana.
+1. Go to your terminal and send the KSQL tables to Elasticsearch and Grafana.

-    1. From your terminal,, navigate to the examples directory:
+    1. From your terminal, navigate to the examples directory:

         ```
         cd ksql-examples/examples/clickstream-analysis/